seblhaire/authbase/README.md

 * [Seblhaire\Specialauth](https://github.com/seblhaire/specialauth)

 Package [Laravel Breeze](https://laravel.com/docs/11.x/starter-kits#laravel-breeze) is very useful.
 However, users can register themselves automatically and this is not always convenient.
-Instead, application accounts could be created by users with administrator rights.
+Instead, you could need that application accounts could be created by users with administrator rights.

 Base package provides :